-Wind turbines are typically located on cleared land owned by a landowner, known as the ‘host’ landowner.
-The land’s existing use is typically for agricultural production (for example, livestock or cropping) and, in general, a relatively small portion of the land is utilised for the wind farm, including turbine siting, access roads and other related assets such as transmission line easements, electrical substations, transformers and meteorological masts.
-The landowner continues to operate the agricultural production activities on the remaining land, noting that there will be significant disruption during the turbine construction phase and ongoing access to the wind farm assets will be required by the operator.
+Wind turbines are typically located on cleared primary production land owned by a landowner, often referred to as the ‘host’ landowner.
+The land’s existing use is typically for broad-acre agricultural production (for example, livestock or cropping) and, in general, a relatively small portion of the productive land is utilised for the wind farm’s operation, such as turbine siting, access roads and other related assets such as transmission line easements, electrical substations, transformers and meteorological masts.
+The landowner continues to operate the agricultural production activities on the remaining land.
+There is typically significant disruption during the turbine construction phase and ongoing access to the wind farm assets will be required by the operator during normal operations.

-Potential host landowners are approached very early in the development phase of a wind farm project to obtain their agreement to host turbines in the event that the project goes ahead.
-Landowners will typically enter into an initial agreement that documents their willingness to host turbines and the commercial arrangements that would occur in the event that the development proceeds.
-Generally, these initial agreements provide the developer with exclusive rights over the landowner’s property for a period of time.
+Potential host landowners are typically approached by a developer very early in the development phase of a wind farm project to obtain their agreement to host turbines in the event that the project goes ahead.
+Landowners will typically enter into an initial agreement (often referred to as a ‘License Agreement’) that documents their willingness to host turbines and the commercial arrangements that would occur in the event that the development proceeds.
+Generally, these initial agreements provide the developer with exclusive rights over the landowner’s property for a defined or undefined period of time.

 This situation can also be exacerbated by developers conducting confidential, individual discussions and negotiations with specific landowners, creating a level of distrust amongst neighbouring landowners and the developer from the outset.